Your questions answered

 Who are the Seamless Board of Directors?

-The Seamless Board of Directors will have at least three, and no more than fifteen Directors.
-They will comprise nominated representatives from each of the Seamless foundation members, a nominated representative from the Australian Fashion Council, at least two independent Directors that bring relevant specialist knowledge and skills across the clothing supply chain, at least one independent Director acting as Guardian of Nature, that brings relevant specialist knowledge and skills in relation to the natural world and the non-human species that inhabit it, and up to one independent Chair.
+The Seamless Board of Directors has at least three, and no more than fifteen Directors.
+They comprise nominated representatives from each of the Seamless foundation members, a nominated representative from the Australian Fashion Council, at least two independent Directors that bring relevant specialist knowledge and skills across the clothing supply chain, at least one independent Director acting as Guardian of Nature, that brings relevant specialist knowledge and skills in relation to the natural world and the non-human species that inhabit it, and up to one independent Chair.
 The current Directors are:

 Independent Chair: Rosanna Iacono, The Growth Activists